 It will be important that an appropriate venue suitable for the child and his or her family are used for the meeting.
 Consideration must be given to transport, timing and any child care issues.
 Where a child is attending a meeting and is of school age the meeting should be held outside of school time, wherever possible.

-The first Planning Meeting will usually be chaired by the social worker's line manager.
+The first Planning Meeting will usually be chaired by the social worker, other than in complex cases when it will be the social worker's line manager.